 As a result, developing our capabilities regarding open data is the natural ethical thing for us to do.
-We have been opening up our data sets, collaborating widely and realising value for more than seven years now.
+We have been opening up our data sets, collaborating widely and realising value for more than eight years now.

 This has mainly been in the form of data hacks.
 A data hack is an orchestrated event where we prepare data sets, typically with several years worth of data.
 We then put out an open invite for people and teams outside of our organisation to analyse the data.

-We have had great success in this area, most recently with leaks, pollutions and interruptions to supply.
+We have had great success in this area. most recently with leaks, pollutions and interruptions to supply.

 Data hacks have exposed us to new thinking that we have brought back into our business.
-The improvements we have seen have been notable, and are a key reason why we have been awarded 4 stars in our EPA for the three of the last four years.